subasraj/flashpost-support/README.md

 - **Folders First, A to Z** — Alphabetical.
 - **Folders First, Z to A** — Reverse alphabetical.

+### Expand All / Collapse All

+Right-click a collection or folder for a single toggle that reads **Expand All** when the node is collapsed and **Collapse All** when expanded.
+It applies only to the node you right-clicked and its descendants, leaving the rest of the tree untouched.

 ### Rename from Tab

 Right-click any open request or environment tab to rename it.
 The sidebar tree, database, and tab title update together.

+---

+## Import & Run cURL

+Paste a cURL command to either import it as a saved request or run it immediately.
+Open it from the sidebar menu → **Import/Run Curl**.

+- **Syntax-highlighted editor** — the command is edited in a Monaco editor with shell highlighting.
+- **Import** — convert the command into a request and save it into a collection/folder.
+- **Run (Without Save)** — execute the command and view the response inline.
+The editor and response are split by a **draggable separator** you can resize, and a **Cancel** button aborts an in-flight run.
+- **Cross-platform bodies** — commands copied from Windows (double-quoted, backslash-escaped bodies such as `--data "{\"a\":\"b\"}"`) are un-escaped correctly, so the request body is a real JSON/XML object rather than an escaped string.
+- **Force IP family** — `-4` / `--ipv4` and `-6` / `--ipv6` pin the connection to IPv4 or IPv6.

 ---